You Belong

 • High school Biology and Chemistry with grade of B (3.0 GPA) or better

-Steps to Enrollment
+Steps to Your First Semester

 We know you have a lot of choices – we’re honored you’ve chosen to become a warrior!
 Visit your student center at myStanState to accept your admission offer.

-Starting September 12, you can accept your admission via the Becoming a Warrior link under your "To Do" list (see Becoming a Warrior Guide).
+You can accept your admission via the Becoming a Warrior link under your "To Do" list (see Becoming a Warrior Guide).
 “Becoming a Warrior” is a helpful tool that will show you everything you need to do to ensure a smooth transition to Stanislaus State, all in one convenient place.

 Note: If you have never logged in to your myStanState student center, the Becoming a Warrior link will become available 24 hours after your first log in.